-For a non diver some of the underwater dive skills sound extreme such as removing and replacing your mask or even taking your regulator out of your mouth.
+For a non-diver some of the underwater dive skills sound extreme such as rremoving and replacing your mask or even taking your regulator out of your mouth.
 You will practice these exercises with your instructor just in case it was ever to happen.
-It is unlikely that that your mask will ever come off during a scuba dive, but, what if it does?
+It is unlikely that your mask will ever come off during a scuba dive, but, what if it does?
 Then you will know how to replace it and carry on diving.

 PADI Open Water Course with Seafari Dive Center Pattaya

 As an open water diver, you can walk into any dive center in the world and sign up for a regular scuba diving trip.
-If you love the ocean and the amazing creatures that live beneath the waves, then get yourself an diving certification,.
+If you love the ocean and the amazing creatures that live beneath the waves, then get yourself a diving certification,

 During your future dives you will encounter many fascinating marine species and even come face to face with them.
 Some of them may be just as curious as you and wondering why you are here.
 Dolphins, seahorses, octopuses and turtles, they are all out there.

 The PADI Open Water Diver course can be a life-changing experience that will open your mind to fresh ideas of wanderlust and scuba diving adventures all over the world.